skip to Main Content

 Facts about maternal mental health

 1 in 5 new and expecting mothers experience perinatal mood and anxiety disorders (PMADs).
-These conditions are incredibly common, yet many women are afraid to talk about how bad they are feeling due to the shame and stigma surrounding maternal mental health, or they don’t know where to go or who to turn to.
-PMADs include a number of different symptoms and diagnoses, including prenatal and postpartum anxiety, postpartum depression, postpartum OCD, postpartum PTSD, and postpartum psychosis.
+These conditions are very common, yet many women are afraid to talk about how bad they are feeling due to the shame and stigma surrounding maternal mental health, or they don’t know where to go or who to turn to.
+PMADs include a number of different symptoms and diagnoses, including prenatal and postpartum anxiety, prenatal and postpartum depression, OCD, PTSD, Bipolar Disorder, and postpartum psychosis.
 PMADs can strike at any time during pregnancy and up to one year postpartum.
 Despite the catch-all term “postpartum depression,” 50% of all PMAD cases develop during pregnancy.
 Here is some more information about PMADs:

 Treatment at The Motherhood Center